santiagobartoli/programa-ONE-e-commerce-AluraGeek/README.md

 ## Estado del proyecto
 _Project status_
-> El proyecto cuenta con las vistas estáticas pero todavía sin ser responsivo.
-El paso siguiente es hacerlo responsivo para tablets y móviles, y luego hacerlo funcional mediante javascript.
+> El proyecto cuenta con las vistas estáticas y los links básicos para dirigirse a las demás vistas.
+Todas las vistas son responsivas para tablets y para móviles.
+El paso siguiente es incluir toda la lógica en javascript y detallar estilos de algunos elementos para hacerlos mas interactivos.

-> _The project has static views of all teh pages, but it is not responsive yet.
-The next step is make all the views responsives and then add the functionalities with javascript._
+> _The project has static views of all pages with functional links to go through all diferent views.
+All of its are responsive for tablet and mobile.
+The next step is add all the functionalities with javascript and detail some elements styles to make the site more interactive._

-## Realizado con:
+## Tecnologías utilizadas:
 _Maked with:_
 > Las vistas las realicé únicamente con HTML y CSS.